Breaking Through: “Microaggressions,” “Trigger Warnings,” and the New Meaning of “Trauma”

 by Chris Hernandez

-This article was first re-posted in Havok Journal on 09JAN15.
+This article first appeared in The Havok Journal January 9, 2015.

 When I joined the Marines, I met a man who had survived a helicopter crash during a training exercise.
 The first time I saw him his head and face were covered in burn scars.
 A balloon filled with saline, that looked like a dinosaur’s crest, was implanted in his scalp to stretch the skin so hair could grow.
 Something that looked exactly like the checkered buttstock of an M16A2 was imprinted on one side of his head.
 He greeted me when I checked in to my unit, and totally ignored the shocked expression I must have had when he approached.
 He shook my hand, asked a few questions, then left with a friendly “See you later, PFC.”
 His demeanor left me with the absurd thought, Maybe he doesn’t know how strange he looks.

 He had been assigned to my reserve unit while undergoing treatment at a nearby military burn unit.
 I wound up becoming friends with him later, and eventually worked up the nerve to ask him about the crash.
 Of course, I quickly followed my question with, “But if you don’t want to talk about it, nevermind.
 Sorry.”